Julia Franks Wins the 2018 Townsend Prize for Fiction

-On Thursday, April 28, 2016, book lovers throughout the state gathered together to celebrate the works of the authors chosen as finalists for this biennium’s awarding of the Townsend Prize for Fiction.
-The reception and award ceremony took place at the historic DeKalb History Center/Old Courthouse on the Square in Downtown Decatur.
+On Thursday, April 19, 2018, book lovers of literary fiction gathered together to celebrate the works of the authors chosen as finalists for this biennium’s awarding of the Townsend Prize for Fiction.
+The reception and award ceremony took place at the historic DeKalb History Center in downtown Decatur.

-Congratulations to Mary Hood whose short-story collection A Clear View of the Southern Sky won the 2016 Townsend Prize.
-The next celebration of the biennial Townsend Prize for Fiction will take place in the spring of 2018, which will mark the thirty-seventh year of the award’s existence and the twentieth awarding of the prize.
+The next celebration of the biennial Townsend Prize for Fiction will take place in the spring of 2020, which will mark the thirty-eighth year of the award’s existence, and the twenty-first awarding of the prize.